 District 3 service area is divided into two geographically separate subdistricts 3A, Figure WS10, and 3BC, Figure WS11.
 The County purchases bulk treated water primarily from the City of Hollywood and distributes the treated water through the County's distribution system.
 District 3 has a combined service area of approximately 14.3 square miles and contains 223 miles of transmission and distribution mains.
 Subdistrict 3A is contains the Fort Lauderdale-Hollywood International Airport which is approximately 20 percent of the total area of the district.
-District 3A has interconnects with the City of Hollywood, for is primary water supply, and with the City of Fort Lauderdale and the City of Dania Beach, to provide for emergency water supply, and the Cities of Pembroke Pines and Miramar to provide for emergency water supply.
+District 3A has interconnects with the City of Hollywood, for is primary water supply, and with the City of Fort Lauderdale and the City of Dania Beach, to provide for emergency water supply.
+Subdistrict 3BC has interconnects with the City of Hollywood for its primary water supply, and the Cities of Pembroke Pines and Miramar to provide for emergency water supply.